everpeace/kafka-reassign-optimizer/README.md

   --brokers id1,id2,...    broker ids to which replicas re distributed to --topics topic1,topic2,...
-                           target topics (all topics when not specified) --print-assignment <value>
-                           print assignment matrix. please noted this might make huge output when there are a lot topic-partitions (default = true)
+                           target topics (all topics when not specified) --print-assignment       print assignment matrix. please noted this might make huge output when there are a lot topic-partitions (default = false)
   --balanced-factor-min <value>
                            stretch factor to decide new assignment is well-balanced (must be <= 1.0, default = 0.9) --balanced-factor-max <value>